ghc-proposals/ghc-proposals/proposals/0000-existentials.rst

    Note that this proposal does not go "all the way" toward this encoding of refinement types, in that we would not be able to write the type above with this proposal.
+(For one thing, this proposal assumes an erased witness for the existential, although extending this to accommodate retained witnesses seems quite easy.)
 Nevertheless, the automatic inference of packing and unpacking described here seems necessary if we are to integrate Liquid Haskell with the rest of GHC's type system.